Leonardo (Teenage Mutant Ninja Turtles): Mirage

 In the City at War storyline (Teenage Mutant Ninja Turtles (vol. 1) #50-62), a feud between various factions of the Foot Clan over leadership breaks out.
 As fighting ensues in the streets of New York, the Turtles and the civilian populace get caught in the middle.
 Leonardo grows weary of constant battle with the Foot Clan and seems fraught with indecision.
 The Turtles are approached by Karai, the leader of the Foot Clan in Japan who has come to New York to unite the Foot.
 She presents the Turtles with an offer of a truce between the Foot and the Turtles if they help her kill Shredder's Elite Guards, which are a major obstacle to her reorganizing the Foot.
 Despite Raphael's objections, Leonardo persuades his brothers to accept Karai's offer and all four Turtles successfully work with Karai to eliminate the Elite Guard.

 In Volume 2 of the Mirage Studios comic, the turtles begin living in separate places.
 Leonardo decides to live in a newfound sewer lair.
 Michelangelo and Raphael notice a change in Leonardo and note that he seems more easygoing, though Raphael points out that his and Leonardo's natural order is to be "buttin' heads."

 Years later in Volume 4, Leonardo still leads his brothers (all four now in their thirties) in fights against crime.
 Leonardo and Raphael's conflict seems to have lessened.
 When the Utroms arrive on Earth and reveal alien life to humans the Turtles become free to mingle in everyday society.
 The Turtles help the Utroms acclimate to life on Earth and work alongside the Foot Clan as security.
 One Foot Clan member is Cha Ocho, who Leonardo has a rivalry with due to an encounter years earlier.
 Karai approaches Leonardo for help when a mysterious force begins attacking various Foot Clans; only the New York branch is left intact.
-His investigation takes him to the Battle Nexus, where he meets Oroku Yoshi (who wears armor similar to the Shredder's).
+His investigation takes him to the Battle Nexus, where he meets Oroku Yoshi (who wears armor similar to Shredder's).

 This incarnation of Leonardo makes an appearance in the Turtles Forever crossover special voiced by Jason Griffith.